tomatothevegetable/My-first-web/README.md

 # My-first-web
-My first SPA web attempt with some of the practices in Wesbos' JS30 and Learn Redux tutorial.
+My first web attempt with some of the practices in Wesbos' JS30 and Learn Redux tutorial.
 # Usage
 Require Node.js.
 Clone the repository to your machine,